Skip to content ↓

 Educational Needs and Disability

-For more information regarding the curriculum content of the subject specific lessons please see below.
+For more information regarding the curriculum content of the subject-specific lessons, please see below.

-Please note that the content offered to students may differ from the main plan below if specific gaps in learning are identified or if the students host school has previously covered this material.
+Please note that the content offered to students may differ from the main plan below if specific gaps in learning are identified or if the student's host school has previously covered this material.
 In these cases, bespoke plans may then be put in place.

 Sample Timetable